-The objective of monetary policy in Colombia is to maintain a low and stable inflation rate and to attain a maximum sustainable level of output and employment.
-In this way, monetary policy fulfils the Constitutional mandate to maintain the purchasing power of the peso and contribute to improve the well-being of the population.
+The purpose of monetary policy in Colombia is to keep inflation low and stable and to achieve the highest sustainable level of output and employment.
+In doing so, monetary policy fulfills the constitutional mandate to maintain the purchasing power of the Colombian peso and to help improve the well-being of the population.

-To achieve its objectives, Banco de la República (the Central Bank of Colombia) follows an inflation targeting strategy in a flexible exchange-rate regime.
-Under this scheme, monetary policy actions aim for future inflation to stand at the target set out in the policy horizon.
-In Colombia, the target was set by the Board of Directors of the Central Bank at 3.0% (with a deviation range of ±1 percentage point).
-This target refers to consumer price inflation, which is measured statistically as the annual variation of the Consumer Price Index (CPI).
+Banco de la República pursues an inflation targeting strategy as part of a flexible exchange-rate system that is intended to achieve these objectives.
+Therefore, action with respect to monetary policy is meant to bring future inflation in line with the target defined for the policy horizon.
+In Colombia, the inflation target has been set at 3% by the Bank’s Board of Directors (BDBR) (with a permissible deviation of ±1 percentage point).
+This target refers to consumer price inflation, which is measured statistically as the annual variation in the Consumer Price Index (CPI).

 To meet the inflation target, Banco de la República sets the benchmark interest rate, which is also known as the policy rate or intervention rate.
 The Bank adjusts the money supply to ensure the overnight interbank rate (IBR) is near the benchmark interest rate.
 Changes in the benchmark interest rate affect inflation and short-term growth through various transmission mechanisms.